sarb00/Tenant-management-system/README.md

 # Tenant-management-system

+# it is python GUI and Database based software
 # this software helps to manage the tenants which contains all information about tenants and thier dues
 # this software contain GUI window(screen) and backend database to save and fetch the information
 # it is fully functional software